Kimmuie/Robot-Arm/README.md

 https://github.com/user-attachments/assets/a89c8bdc-938d-43ce-be13-421c0aae39cd

-If you want a longer duration of video or video is unavailable, I have also uploaded a video on YouTube, and the link is provided below.
+If video is unavailable, I have also uploaded a video on YouTube, and the link is provided below.
 [Testing Preview Here](https://youtube.com/shorts/vR_VhIOKlVw)